zusei/whitepaper/03_The_Economy_Tokenomics/03_2_The_Burn_and_Mint_Equilibrium.md

 The BME model creates a circular flow of value between the External Market (Traders/Investors) and the Internal Economy (Merchants/Users).

 ### Step 1: Purchasing Power (The Demand)
-Merchants require **$Z-WATT Credits** to reward customers for verified presence.
+Merchants require **ZP Credits** to reward customers for verified presence.
 To acquire these credits, they cannot simply "buy" them from the protocol.
 They must burn the native governance token.
 * **Action:** Merchant purchases $ZST on the open market (CEX/DEX).
 * **Conversion:** Merchant sends $ZST to the **Burn Address** via the Zusei Merchant Dashboard.

 ### Step 2: The Transformation (The Burn)
-The protocol calculates the current market price of $ZST and mints the equivalent dollar-value in $Z-WATT credits.
+The protocol calculates the current market price of $ZST and mints the equivalent dollar-value in ZP credits.

 **The Burn Formula:**
 $$B_t = \frac{U_t}{P_t}$$

 Where:
 * $B_t$: The number of $ZST tokens burned at time $t$.
-* $U_t$: The Usage Demand (Total USD value of $Z-WATT credits requested by the merchant).
+* $U_t$: The Usage Demand (Total USD value of ZP credits requested by the merchant).
 * $P_t$: The Market Price of 1 $ZST token in USD.

 > **Example:** A Merchant needs **$100 worth of Credits** (approx 1,000 Watts).